nuxt-modules/sitemap/README.md

 - 🔄 Route config using route rules
 - 🪝 Easily hook into the sitemap generation
 - 📦 Uses [sitemap.js](https://github.com/ekalinin/sitemap.js/)

-## Background

-Provides a sitemap with minimal configuration for pre-rendered SSG and SSR Nuxt v3 apps.
-SPA is not supported.

 ## Install